hakimjazuli/atlaAS_client/README.md

 -   `[a-loading]`
     > -   automatically assigned during ajax request;
 -   `[a-keep]`
-    > -   on `script` tag: to identify script that are not run more than once (use with conjuction
+    > -   on `script` tag: to identify script that are not run more than once (use with conjunction
     >     with `src`);
     > -   on other tag in the `body` tag: depends on the value of `a-keep` on incoming route change
     >     request, it will place the old element to the new place on the html document;